drowe67/freedv-gui/USER_MANUAL.md

     * Add a bit of extra space for the sample rate drop-downs.
 (PR #336)
     * Add units for SNR gauge to match squelch gauge.
 (PR #339)
     * Fix compiler errors due to recent samplerate changes.
 (PR #338)
+    * Fix inability to change to certain FreeDV modes for transmit.
+(PR #340)

 ## V1.8.6 December 2022